 A vote called at a meeting under subsection (1) shall be taken in such a manner as determined by the President or Chair unless a member of Council, Committee or panel requests a roll call vote, in which case, a roll call vote shall be taken.

-This section does not apply to hearings before a Committee or a panel of a Committee.
+.

 WRITTEN RESOLUTIONS